CBD and the Mechanisms (plural) of Anxiety

 It appears to play a very important regulatory role in the secretion of hormones related to reproductive functions and response to stress.

-We know that CBD directly calms down its expression as a means to reducing anxiety.
+We know that CBD directly calms down its expression as a means of reducing anxiety.

 Just to see how complicated and interwoven endocannabinoids and hormones can be, let's look at a wonderful review here: